tamwahba/CS350-Program1/README.md

     - `3` highly localized 90% same page twice in a row

 # Lab 5
-Read input from lab4 program and detect page faults
+Read input from lab4 program and detect page faults when memory is full and clear frames used by process when it terminates.

 input parameters
 - `pid <int>` processes id to focus on for testing for testing (we are testing this process relative to all other processes in input)
+- `s <int>` memory size in pages

 Output overall page fault rate for provided process and overall page fault rate

+# Program 1
+Implementing the page replacement mechanisms